-The remaining part of the article is planned in the following manner.
-In Section \ref{process proposal}, we propose our new spatio-temporal process based on modified Hamiltonian equations and modified leap-frog algorithm.
-Section \ref{process proposal} presents the important and necessary properties of the proposed observed and latent processes.
-The proofs of the lemmas, theorems and corollaries, discussed in Section \ref{process proposal}, are given in Section \ref{theorem proofs} of Supplementary Information.
-The likelihood function of the parameter vector involved in the model is provided in Section \ref{complete likelihood}.
-In this section we first find out the joint conditional density of the data given the latent variables and the parameters (Subsection \ref{data model} and Section \ref{joint density of observed data} of Supplementary Information) and then obtain the joint density of latent variables given the observed data and the parameters (Subsection \ref{process model} and Section \ref{joint density of latent data} of Supplementary Information), before presenting the complete likelihood of the parameter vector (Subsection \ref{Jt Dist}).
+The article is structured as follows: Section \ref{process proposal} introduces a new spatio-temporal process using modified Hamiltonian equations and a leap-frog algorithm, along with key properties of the observed and latent processes.
+Proofs of related lemmas, theorems, and corollaries are in Appendix \ref{theorem proofs}.
+Section \ref{complete likelihood} derives the likelihood function, first obtaining the joint conditional density of data given latent variables and parameters (Subsection \ref{data model}, Appendix \ref{joint density of observed data}), followed by the joint density of latent variables (Subsection \ref{process model}, Appendix \ref{joint density of latent data}), and then the complete likelihood (Subsection \ref{Jt Dist}).